Implementing black hole as efficient power plant

 We show the reduced heat and work in Fig. \ref{pn1a}.
 The low temperature is set to $\tilde{T}_{2}$=0.1, while $\tilde{T}_{1}$ freely varies.
-One thing worth to note is that during the cycle, state F should fall into the coexistence range, thus $\tilde{T}_{1}$ has a minimum value larger than $\tilde{T}_{2}$. $\tilde{Q}$ and $\tilde{W}$ are plotted with $\tilde{T}_{E}$=1.1.
-At the minimum temperature $\tilde{T}_{1}=0.37$, the reduced heat and work have maximal values, i.e., $\tilde{Q}=602$ and $\tilde{W}=524$.
-When increasing $\tilde{T}_{1}$ from its minimum, $\tilde{Q}$ and $\tilde{W}$ decrease, and approach to 3.68 and 3.32 at $\tilde{T}_{1}$=1.
+One thing worth to note is that during the cycle, state F should fall into the coexistence range, thus $\tilde{T}_{1}$ has a minimum value larger than $\tilde{T}_{2}$. $\tilde{Q}_{1}$ and $\tilde{W}$ are plotted with $\tilde{T}_{E}$=1.1.
+At the minimum temperature $\tilde{T}_{1}=0.37$, the reduced heat and work have maximal values, i.e., $\tilde{Q}_{1}=602$ and $\tilde{W}=524$.
+When increasing $\tilde{T}_{1}$ from its minimum, $\tilde{Q}_{1}$ and $\tilde{W}$ decrease, and approach to 3.68 and 3.32 at $\tilde{T}_{1}$=1.

 The efficiency is described in Fig. \ref{pn1a} with thick red lines for $\tilde{T}_{E}$=1.1, 1.2, and 1.5, respectively, from bottom to top.
 It monotonously increases with $\tilde{T}_{1}$.
 And the higher the $\tilde{T}_{E}$, the higher the efficiency.
+For clarity, we present the work and efficiency for the Rankine cycle with $\tilde{T}_{2}$=0.1 and $\tilde{T}_{E}$=1.1 in Table \ref{tab0}.
+From it, we can see that low $\tilde{T}_{1}$ and high $\tilde{T}_{1}$ behave very differently.
+For example, the work $W$=376 and the efficiency $\eta$=87.07\% for low $\tilde{T}_{1}$=0.40.
+While the work will greatly decreases and efficiency increases for high $\tilde{T}_{1}$.
+For a comparison, $W$=4.75 and $\eta$=89.92\% for the case $\tilde{T}_{1}$=0.96.

-Moreover, from this double $y$-axis figure, we can clearly obtain two results: i) at low reduced temperature $\tilde{T}_{1}$, we have more useful work while low efficiency. ii) at high $\tilde{T}_{1}$, we get higher efficiency but less useful work.
+In summary, for the Rankine cycle, we can clearly obtain two results: i) at low reduced temperature $\tilde{T}_{1}$, we have more useful work while low efficiency. ii) at high $\tilde{T}_{1}$, we get higher efficiency but less useful work.